cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 ## ‘There are problems with rendering and alignment’
 @@

-it’s well-known that there are two different styles of font rendering - the Apple way, and the Microsoft way.
+It’s well-known that there are basically two different styles of font rendering - the Apple way, and the Microsoft way.
 Apple and Microsoft have always disagreed in how to display fonts on screens.
 The argument has been going on for over a decade, now.
 For example, see [this blog post](https://damieng.com/blog/2007/06/13/font-rendering-philosophies-of-windows-and-mac-os-x).

 In brief: Windows stretches and distorts the glyph shapes to better hit the pixel boundaries, but at the expense of distorting the forms.
-Apple renders the glyph shapes precisely, but uses antialiasing to smooth the outlines, making the type a bit fuzzy.
+Apple renders the glyph shapes precisely, but uses antialiasing to smooth the outlines, making the type a bit fuzzy on lower-resolution displays.

 @@jm_h2
 ## ‘Aren’t these font files too big?’